CQCL/hugr/specification/hugr.md

 #### Module

-If the HUGR contains a `Module` node then it is unique and sits at the top level of the of the hierarchy.
+If the HUGR contains a `Module` node then it is unique and sits at the top level of the hierarchy.
 In this case we call it a **module HUGR**.
 The weight attached to this node contains module level data.
 There may also be additional metadata (e.g. source file).
 The children of a `Module` correspond to "module level" operation types.
 Neither `Module` nor these module-level